Posted on 16th July 2021

 On 22 June, 1897, as Queen Victoria's Diamond Jubilee procession wound its way slowly through the streets of London to Buckingham Palace the many thousands of people who lined its route were enthralled at the sight of the Empire in the heart of the capital city; and of particular fascination to them were the gaily dressed Sikh and Gurkha troops along with the many extravagantly bejewelled Rajahs and Nawabs.

-India had long been seen as the ‘Jewel in the Crown’ of the British Empire and as long as it remained in her possession then the sun would never set upon it - all it seemed was well.
+India had long been the ‘Jewel in the Crown’ of the British Empire and as long as it remained in her possession then the sun would never set upon it – all it seemed was well.

 After all, in the Great War more than 1,500,000 Indians had volunteered to fight for the Mother Country and some 800,000 shipped overseas did so.
-They fought in the Middle-East, in Africa, and in the trenches of the Western Front.
+They fought in the Middle East, in Africa, and in the trenches of the Western Front.
 Of these 12 were awarded the Victoria Cross, 47,476 were killed in the service of the Empire and 65,000 wounded.

 It was a display of loyalty to the British Raj that shocked many in India itself because for many years it had been a seething cauldron of resentment.
 But this support had never been unconditional, a quid pro quo was expected on the part of the British and this meant nothing less than self-Government.
 When this was not forthcoming resentment quickly turned to violence.

-The British tried to placate the ire of many Indians by establishing a Parliament but its scope was so limited that any effective role was all but nullified.
+The British tried to placate the ire of many Indians by establishing a Parliament, but its scope was so limited that any effective role was all but nullified.
 It remained the case that despite their loyalty to the Crown during the war the Indians were distrusted and were believed unfit to govern themselves.

 The Defence of India Act passed in 1915 and supposedly an emergency wartime measure which allowed for the arrest and internment of those accused of sedition without charge, remained in place while press censorship and the trial of suspects before specially convened secret tribunals that were expected to be abolished following the wars conclusion were merely reinforced by the passage of the Rowlatt Act in 1919.